 By Matt Fussell

-Using contrast in drawings is a great way to create a dynamic image.
-One way of creating good contrast is by using white material or media on dark or black surfaces.
-White media, of course, comes in many different forms.
-Ink, charcoal, oil pastels, chalk pastels, and colored pencils are all types of white media used for drawing.
-Combine this white media with a stark black background and you've got instant contrast.
-Strong contrast in a drawing usually leads to a dynamic and dramatic imagery.
+Using strong contrast in drawings is a great way to create a dynamic image.
+One effective way of creating strong contrast is by using white material or media on dark or black surfaces.
+Any white media will work.
+Ink, charcoal, oil pastels, chalk pastels, and colored pencils are all types of white media that could be used.
+Combine this white media with a stark, black background and you've got instant contrast.

-Drawing with white material on black paper does require some getting used to.
-This is because most of us are accustomed to drawing with dark material on white or lightly colored paper.
-This thinking has ingrained in us the need to add dark values and leave the lighter values.
-When we reverse this thinking by drawing with white material on black paper, our process is the opposite.
+Drawing with white material on black paper may require a bit of practice.
+Most of us are accustomed to drawing with dark material on white or lightly colored paper.
+This thinking has ingrained in us the impulse to add dark values and leave the lighter values.
+When we reverse this thinking by drawing with white material on black paper, the process is the opposite.

-Now, we must train our minds to deal with the lighter values and leave the darker values to the tone of the surface.
+We now must train our minds to deal with the lighter values and leave the darker values to the tone of the surface.
 This reversal can be challenging, but important in our development as artists.
-It forces us to recognize the importance of tints (lighter values) and their inherent relationships with shades (darker values).
-With practice, our understanding of value and how it is used to create drawings improves.
+It forces us to recognize the importance of tints (lighter values) and their relationships with shades (darker values).
+With practice, our understanding of value improves.

 Here are some more art lessons that you may like...